 Multiplication training for your child can be practiced while you are preparing your meals for your family.
 Give your child a chance to calculate for you the number of cutleries required on the table, the amount of food required for cooking etc…

 Ask your child to help you set the table, or he/she can be your assistant whenever you cook up a meal for the family.
 For example, during breakfast, “If each of your family members will eat 3 slices of bread, how many slices of bread should be prepared?”

 Using a plate to group up the slices of bread for your family members and getting your child to count the total required for the whole family will help him/her to visualize the concept of multiplication easily.
 Try using finger foods, chopsticks, utensils, plates, to help your child understand the multiplication tables better.

 You can also apply this concept the other way around by preparing a certain number of items and getting your child to separate these out equally for your family members.
 Your child will learn concepts of multiplication and division this way as well.

 - Daily Outdoors Situations

 As numbers can be found everywhere in our daily life, you can use them to have a mental sum competition with your child.
 This competition of who can calculate faster is an activity that your child will find fun!
-Not only does it help your child to train his/her mental capabilities, it also helps him/her understand that numbers are fun to play with.
+Not only does it help your child train his/her mental capabilities, it also helps him/her understand that numbers are fun to play with.
 This exercise requires you to have a good number sense in order to compete with your child.

 Increase the difficulty by introducing double-digit computation.
-This also allows your child to build on his/her focus and attention span as he/she will need to split the numbers into portions to do the calculations.
+This also allow your child to build on his/her focus and attention span as he/she will need to split the numbers into portions to do the calculations.